yoheinakajima/babyagi/README.md

 ************************************************************
 # BabyAGI-Llama: Optimized for running completely local...
 #### ***Does run continuously with a 7B-lama (e.g. wizardLM-7B), processing the task list, and (mostly) not getting stuck in loops or aborting prematurely***
-#### ***With extensions for smart internet search and experimental document embedding***
+#### ***Extensions for smart internet search with LLM summary creation and document embedding with Q&A retrieval in langchain***
 ************************************************************
 - Enhancement for Llama models with several new parameters, safety mechanisms and context truncation
   - Refinement of Llama setup with new parameters (added to .env file)
   - Enhancement of agent prompts for Llama with limited context and optimizations as e.g. limtation of context length
-- With smart internet search and document embedding vector storage functionalities as extensions
+- With smart internet search as extensions
-  - Smart search is based on BabyCatAGI implementation, Llama support has been added
+  - Smart search is based on BabyCatAGI implementation
-  - Document embedding & similiarity search can run locally with Llama as well, the functionality is still experimental and does not fully work
+  - Llama support has been added
+- New document embedding with Q&A retrieval functionality from: https://github.com/imartinez/privateGPT.git
+  - The main functionality from file privateGPT.py has been integrated in BabyAGI
+  - Document loader as separate script (document-loader.py)
+  - Documents in subfolder "source_documents" are loaded and embedded in chromadb
+  - Many thanks to https://github.com/imartinez for the great work!
 - Adding of simple write functionality for continuous terminal output to txt-file
 - Many minor optimizations/beautifications to the original code
 ************************************************************